georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 <hr />

-Java Records made it through in Java after long time and they are supposed to reduce a lot of the boilerplate code.
+Java Records made it to Java after a long time and they are supposed to reduce a lot of the boilerplate code.

 A Java Record provides: